Planetbiru/MagicObject/tutorial.md

 **@Entity**

-`@Entity` is parameter to validate that the object is an entity.
+`@Entity` Indicates that the class represents an entity.

 **@JSON**

-`@JSON` is parameter to inform how the object will be serialized.
+`@JSON` Configures how the object will be serialized.

 Attributes:
 1. `property-naming-strategy`